ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/model-api/index.md

 The bridge owns a [`ModelTypeChangeProcessor`][MTCP] object, which it uses to communicate local changes to sync using the `Put` and `Delete` methods.
-The processor will communicate remote changes from sync to the bridge using the `MergeSyncData` and `ApplySyncChanges` methods, respectively for the initial merge of remote and local data, and for incremental changes coming from sync.
-[`MetadataChangeList`][MCL] is the way sync communicates metadata changes to the storage mechanism.
+The processor will communicate remote changes from sync to the bridge using the `MergeFullSyncData` and `ApplyIncrementalSyncChanges` methods, respectively for the initial merge of remote and local data, and for incremental changes coming from sync. [`MetadataChangeList`][MCL] is the way sync communicates metadata changes to the storage mechanism.
 Note that it is typically implemented on a per-storage basis, not a per-type basis.

 [Bridge]: https://cs.chromium.org/chromium/src/components/sync/model/model_type_sync_bridge.h
 [KeyedService]: https://cs.chromium.org/chromium/src/components/keyed_service/core/keyed_service.h